idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/crystal_plasticity/ComputeUpdatedEulerAngle.md

     caption=Inverse pole figure of a singe crystal undergone uniaxial tension.
 Three cases with different initial orientations are demonstrated.
 The initial orientations are $[111]$, $[112]$, and $[123]$ from the left to the right. style=display:block;margin-left:auto;margin-right:auto;width:90%

-The inverse pole figures are plotted using [MTEX](https://github.com/mtex-toolbox/mtex) under matlab.
-One can reproduce the data that correspond to the above results by running [this test](modules/tensor_mechanics/test/tests/crystal_plasticity/stress_update_material_based/update_euler_angle.i) with a larger end_time (50 seconds).
+The inverse pole figures are plotted using MATLAB tool box [MTEX](https://github.com/mtex-toolbox/mtex).
+The above results can be reproduced  by running [this test](modules/tensor_mechanics/test/tests/crystal_plasticity/stress_update_material_based/update_euler_angle.i) with end_time = 50 (seconds).

-The MOOSE developer would like to acknowledge Dr. Alankar Alankar and Dr. Ritam Chatterjee's contributions in this verification case.
+The MOOSE developer would like to acknowledge Dr. Alankar Alankar and Ritam Chatterjee's contributions to this verification case.

 !syntax parameters /Materials/ComputeUpdatedEulerAngle